Laurens County in South Carolina (Wikipedia) |

 CASH POOR, BUT PLENTY TO EAT

 Laurens County had sent 2,535 soldiers into the Uncivil War, and half were either killed or disabled.[3]
 The fortunate ones made it back to places like poverty stricken Clinton.
 William Plumer Jacobs, who was to found Thornwell Orphanage and Clinton (later Presbyterian) College, lamented Clinton’s condition, "the general opinion being that Clinton had seen her best days; and very few were there to prophesy otherwise."
 No organized United States troops entered the county during the war, but the smoke of Columbia could be seen in Laurens County, and Jacobs recounts that "a mighty multitude of Refugees from Fairfield, Richland, and Lexington counties poured through our streets, leaving the citizens in an uproar of confusion and anxiety, but the scare was all and nothing followed."[4]
-One of the more famous refugees was President Jefferson Davis, his remaining Cabinet, and an armed escort of 2,000 South Carolina troops who had heard Lee was going to surrender, broke through the Union lines, and joined the President to conduct him safely through the Palmetto State
+One of the more famous refugees was President Jefferson Davis, his remaining Cabinet, and an armed escort of 2,000 South Carolina troops who had heard Lee was going to surrender, broke through the Union lines, and joined the President to conduct him safely through the Palmetto State.

 President Davis on his “Flight from Richmond,” entered Laurens County on April 30, 1865, at the Brick House between Clinton and Whitmire, where their horses were watered, and spent the night in the home of L. Lafayette Young near Milton that night.
 The next morning, President Davis gave a speech on the second floor portico of the Griffin-Williams Home in Mountville encouraging the citizens to remain faithful to the cause of Southern Independence, despite the fact that Generals Lee and Johnston had surrendered all the Confederate troops east of the Mississippi River.
 President Davis would leave Laurens County for Abbeville, where he would hold his famous “Last Cabinet Meeting” before being captured in south Georgia about ten days later.